Professor Helen E S Nesadurai

 School of Arts and Social Sciences

 Helen E.S.
-Nesadurai is Professor of International Political Economy at Monash University Malaysia where she is also the Head of the School of Arts and Social Sciences.
+Nesadurai is Professor of International Political Economy at Monash University Malaysia.
 Originally trained in biochemistry, she holds an MSc in Economics for Development from the University of Oxford and a PhD in Politics and International Studies from the University of Warwick.
 She spent fifteen years in policy research with the Malaysian think-tank, the Institute of Strategic and International Studies, before moving to academia, first to what is now the Rajaratnam School of International Studies at Nanyang Technological University in Singapore and then to Monash University Malaysia in 2006.
+She served as Head of the School of Arts and Social Sciences from 2018-2020.

-She is well known for her research on regional integration, governance, and institutional architectures in East Asia, and especially for her work on the Association of Southeast Asian Nations (ASEAN).
-This work broke new ground through its theorisation of developmental regionalism as a third model of the globalisation-regionalism relationship, a form of regionalism that results when domestic political elites in developing countries design regional integration to facilitate the regional expansion of domestic private and national capital, thus securing national developmental priorities and coalitional interests in the face of global competitive pressures.
+She is known for her research on regional integration, governance, and institutional architectures in East Asia, and especially for her work on the Association of Southeast Asian Nations (ASEAN).
 Her more recent work explores transnational governance as a new mode of authority in world politics, including the specific case of private standards for sustainable palm oil.
 Funded by a Monash-Warwick Alliance grant and with Professor Shaun Breslin of Warwick University, she led a team of scholars to explore the varied architecture, drivers and progressive potential of transnational governance initiated by non-state actors across five sectors of importance to the political economy of Southeast Asia.
 This work has been published in a special issue titled Who Governs and How?
 Non-state Actors and Transnational Governance in Southeast Asia in Journal of Contemporary Asia (2018, co-edited with Shaun Breslin).

-Professor Nesadurai is currently serving a second four-year term on the Advisory Committee of the Belgium-based UNU-Institute on Comparative Regional Integration Studies (UNU-CRIS), a research and training institute of the United Nations University.
-She is also an associate of Warwick University's Centre for the Study of Globalisation and Regionalisation (CSGR), the Asia Research Centre at Murdoch University in Australia, and the Graduate Research and Development Network on Asian Security (GRADNAS) at the Australian National University.
-She also sits on the editorial boards of various academic journals and publishers and has served as Chief Editor (with Jeffrey Wilson) of the journal Contemporary Politics during 2017-2018.
+Professor Nesadurai is currently serving a second four-year term on the Advisory Committee of the Belgium-based UNU-Institute on Comparative Regional Integration Studies (UNU-CRIS) a research and training institute of the United Nations University.
+She also serves on the Advisory Board of the Better Governance and Policy research priority area of Monash University and as senior scholar of the Graduate Research and Development Network on Asian Security (GRADNAS) at the Australian National University.
+She is a member of the editorial boards of various academic journals and publishers, and has served as Chief Editor (with Jeffrey Wilson) of the journal Contemporary Politics.
 She has consulted for the ASEAN Secretariat and the Asian Development Bank.

 PhD (Politics and International Studies), University of Warwick, UK